 The South Carolina Supreme Court has struck down a conviction for trafficking cocaine, possession with intent to distribute marijuana, and possession of a weapon during the commission of a violent crime.
 The case overturned a 25-year prison sentence.
+I've written before on typical South Carolina drug sentences.

 The February 22, 2017 decision, State v.
 Thompson, turned on whether the search warrant affidavit provided probable cause to justify the search of a home where deputies found drugs and guns.